Foster a Waggytail!

 Complete and sign the PDF version then email to email@example.com

-If you're interested in fostering CATS, please use THIS FORM.
+If you're interested in fostering CATS, please use CAT FOSTER APPLICATION.

 Taking a scared and confused animal out of the shelter system and into a loving, private home gives them the opportunity to relax, recover and become the best version of themselves before adoption.
 Fostering dogs that do not respond well to being in a shelter greatly increases their chance of adoption and avoids unnecessary euthanization.